Retro-Devils/WickedOS/README.md

 Nearly Finished With WickedOS 1.5.Unless something strange happens, we should release end of 2020 begining of 2021.

-See changelog.txt for more .
+See changelog.txt in android/  home folder for more .

 # General Info